hckhead/lena-mcp/README.md

 2. Prompt requests with document references
 3. Prompt requests with database references
 4. Prompt requests with custom model parameters
+5. Automatic context determination from documents and database tables

+### Automatic Context Determination

+The MCP server can automatically determine which documents and database tables are relevant to a user's prompt.
+When no document or database references are explicitly specified in the request, the system will:

+1. Analyze the prompt to extract keywords
+2. Search for documents and database tables that match these keywords
+3. Process these relevant sources in parallel using asynchronous operations
+4. Include the extracted context in the AI response

+This feature allows users to submit general prompts without needing to specify which documents or tables to reference.
+The system will automatically find and use the most relevant sources of information.

 ## Automated Tests